apaeffgen/PanConvert/docs/User_Guide/Basic_Usage.md

 # Basic Usage

+## Two Versions of the GUI

+* You can select the Gui-Style in the Preferences
+* The Gui`s have a standard, manual and batch conversion mode
+* By switching the standard / manual mode in the new Gui-Style, you do not need to check / uncheck the standard checkbox

 ## Errors and Information
 * All Errors are written to a log window
 * A Counter of messages can be read in the main gui.
 If no error, occurred, there is no message